2gn/habitica-desktop/README.md

 5. the app will be located under ./dist/\<your-operating-system\>/

 ## Todos
-* Add fireword effect triggered when user has completed a task
+* Add fireworks effect triggered when user has completed a task
 * Tweak the color of negative button in "Habits" category in order not to make it outstanding.